riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### Outline of the Document

 The first chapter is a simple introduction to the history of quantum computing and why it is & will be useful.
 This chapter is not required, but can be useful for providing a bridge to the real world.
 The next three chapters form the foundations of quantum computing.
-After the chapter on entanglement, the document really opens up, allowing instructors to focus on a particular subfield if they so choose.
+After the chapter on entanglement, the document opens up, allowing instructors to focus on a particular subfield if they so choose.

 <img src="resources\img\Preface_chap_dep.svg" width="700px"/>